SoC-OpenGL/Assignment-1-Rasterization/README.md

 	<li> Read the rasterization slides of Prof. Parag Chaudhuri <a href="https://www.cse.iitb.ac.in/~paragc/teaching/2018/cs475/lectures/01_raster_basics.pdf"> here</a>.
 Also check <a href="https://www.khronos.org/opengl/wiki/Rasterization">this</a></li>
 	<li> Go through problem 2 of the assignment pdf </li>
 </ol>

+## Note: We have not provided any boilerplate code as of now so that you can understand how each piece of OpenGL works, and figure out design choices for yourself.
+If you need boilerplate code please inform us